DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part0-setup.md

 ## Why golang?

 Mainly because there is an [official maelstrom package](https://pkg.go.dev/github.com/jepsen-io/maelstrom/demo/go) and I quite like golang for writing such kind of a software.
-I'd most likely opt for [gleam](https://gleam.run) if gleam had such a one.
+I'd most likely opt for [gleam](https://gleam.run) (or Java) if any of them had such a one.

 ## What is maelstrom?